 Specializing in nutrition consulting as a career can be hugely rewarding, and many professionals find that they can mix financial success with personal satisfaction.
 Helping people refine or overhaul their eating habits has a significant impact that goes beyond simple meal plans—as a nutrition counselor, you have the ability to change lives.

 Making sure that you can do that for the long term is a big part of running your own business.
-Here are 10 tips that can help you create the kind of sustainable career that benefits both you and clients for years—even decades—to come.
+Here are 10 tips on how to build a successful nutrition consulting business that can help you create the kind of sustainable career that benefits both you and clients for years—even decades—to come.

 1. Write a Business Plan